northgreensecurity/Vulnerableapp/README.md

 Welcome to **VulnerableApp**, a purposefully insecure web application designed for security professionals and ethical hackers to practice real-world attacks.

-This app comes with a **Lab Guide (labguide.pdf)** that walks you through various vulnerabilities, including:
+This app comes with a **Lab Guide (Vulnerable App Lab Guide.pdf)** that walks you through various vulnerabilities, including:

 - 🔑 **Authentication Bypass**
 - 🛡 **Creating High-Privilege Accounts**